GRajivKrishna/GRajivKrishna/README.md

 # Hi👋 , I am G Rajiv Krishna

 ## About Me
-- I a student at Amrita Vishwa Vidyapeetham.
+- I am student at Amrita Vishwa Vidyapeetham.
 I am an aspiring software engineer with a passion to solve problems.
 I am also passionate about developing and creating content on video games.

 ## Contact